 City Commissioners on June 29 put in place a mask mandate whenever individuals are indoors, as well as when outdoors when social distancing is not possible, the Sarasota Herald-Tribune reports.
 Businesses and owners could face a fine of $500 if found in violation.

+The municipality allowed a mandate to sunset on Oct.
+7 and has since approved a resolution encourage mask use.
 The City Council on July expanded an emergency ordinance to now require face coverings at all indoor public locations throughout the city, and at outdoor and business locations where social distancing is not possible.
 Exceptions are provided, including for children under age 2.
 Previously, the city on July 6 approved an ordinance requiring customers at grocery stores and gas stations to wear masks, Florida Today reports.
 The municipality earlier issued guidelines including requirements for staff wearing face masks and gloves, and other issues related to reopening as of May 4.

 Effective April 10, the town required facial coverings for employees at essential businesses, as well as for contractors, tradespeople, appliance repair personnel, exterminators, and other workers serving the public.

 The city issued an emergency order on April 8, asking all residents and visitors to use face cloth coverings while utilizing essential services, especially in areas with high numbers of customers like grocery stores, hardware stores and pharmacies.

 Mayor Jane Castor announced a mandatory mask order, reports the Tampa Bay Times.
 The order took effect on June 19.
 It applies to all indoor locations outside individuals’ homes, and anywhere individuals in public cannot maintain six-foot social distancing.
 Children under 2 are exempt.
 The city will provide free masks to anyone who needs them, while supplies last.